-The only evidence-based best practice that has been documented through research to prevent the death or disability of a child from unsupervised access to a swimming pool is installation of a 4-sided isolation fence.
+For residential pools, the only evidence-based best practice that has been documented through research to prevent the death or disability of a child from unsupervised access to a swimming pool is installation of a 4-sided isolation fence.
 The fence should include a self-closing, self-latching gate that meets the U.S. Consumer Product Safety Commission standard.

-- This Pool Season: One More Drowning is One Too Many - April 10, 2021
+- This Summer: One More Drowning is One Too Many - June 13, 2022